 Carla is registered with the College of Alberta Psychologists (CAP) as a Provisional Psychologist.
 She also holds voluntary memberships with the Psychologists Association of Alberta (PAA), the Canadian Psychological Association (CPA) and the American Psychological Association (APA).

 Carla’s husband, Dean, was born and raised in the Olds and Innisfail area.
 He is well known and very well regarded and respected wherever he goes.
 In his earlier years, Dean was an avid hockey player and was drafted competitively at the Junior level.
-Following a serious motor vehicle accident that resulted in a below the knee amputation of his leg, could no longer play hockey, but went on to coach hockey at various levels.
-He remains especially fond of his years spent coaching the Innisfail Eagles Men’s Senior AA team.
+Following a serious motor vehicle accident that resulted in a below the knee amputation of his leg, Dean could no longer play hockey, but went on to coach hockey at various levels.
+He remains especially fond of his years spent coaching the Innisfail Eagles Men’s Senior AAA team.

 After high school, Dean went on to earn a Bachelor of Communications Degree from Mount Royal University.
 He has an exceptionally diverse background, and has worked in various private sectors, taught at the post-secondary level, and most recently has worked in municipal politics.
 Aside from being the primary caregiver in the home, Dean also takes care of the office and many business aspects of Summit Psychology.